fuvito/newsaggregator/README.md

-# newsaggregator
+# News Aggregator
-a Legislative News Aggregator where users can view the latest news articles related to state legislations and filter the news by specific states or legislative topics (e.g., education, health, transportation).
+A Legislative News Aggregator where users can view the latest news articles related to state legislations and filter the news by specific states or legislative topics (e.g., education, health, transportation).